 How do you do that…you are asking?

 First, rather than probing about their day, comment on the day.
-Simply state, “It was a beautiful day outside.”
+Simply stated, “It was a beautiful day outside.”
 Don’t get hooked by their response.
 If it’s positive…keep going.
 If not, ignore it.

 Secondly, don’t ask questions where you already know or can get the answer.
 Instead of asking who won the game, you do a little research and then comment, “I heard you guys won by five points.
 Nice job.”